River Ribble search: Fire crews search for wanted man who jumped into river to escape police

-Police search for wanted Preston man who jumped into River Ribble to escape arrest
+Search for wanted Preston man who jumped into River Ribble to escape police

 Emergency services are searching for a man who is believed to have jumped into the River Ribble to escape police this morning (Friday, January 13).